 <file id="12345"> <contenthash>fb6cf43a9b2d432403c70a2cb4c340dbb6225631</contenthash> ⋮ <filename>Leadership.pdf</filename> ⋮ <license>allrightsreserved</license> <sortorder>1</sortorder> </file>

 2. Take note of the corresponding contenthash value: fb6cf43a9b2d432403c70a2cb4c340dbb6225631.

-3. As the first two characters of the contenthash are "fb", open the "fb" folder inside the "files" directory (which was previously extracted), and there is a file named "fb6cf43a9b...".
-Rename that file as "Leadership.pdf", and then move it to another location.
-Repeat this for all the files required, using the correct contenthash value of course.
+3. As the first two characters of the contenthash are "fb", open the fb subfolder inside the files folder, and there is a file named fb6cf43a9b....
+Rename that file as Leadership.pdf and move it to the desired location.
+Repeat this for all the files required, using the corresponding contenthash value each time.